mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Scenarios
 - Player and Maker Types
   - example of flexible design approaches valued / highlighted by types
-- Finally - Creating a walled garden for GDP - an overview from a cultural, community perspective?
+- Creating a walled garden for GDP - an overview from a cultural, community perspective?
+- Working with Assets - personal expression - SHIFTED WHOLESALE HERE

 - Discussion / synthesis
   - Agency through lens of double stimulation, explore in relation other research.